 If you flip to the weather channel in the weeks leading up to your big day and see - shock horror - a little rain cloud floating above your wedding date, don’t freak out.
 Planning ahead for rain on your wedding day will ensure that everything will run smoothly, even if it is a little damp.
 Follow these rules and it should all be smooth sailing.

 Here are a few tips to prepare for rain on your wedding day.

 Have a backup plan at the ready

-Start drafting the blueprint for your Plan B with your planner ASAP.
+Start drafting the blueprint for your Plan B with your wedding planner ASAP.
 You never know what twists and turns the weather may take on your wedding day, so prepare for everything possible (it’ll make any speed bumps less stressful).
 If your wedding is an outdoor affair, make sure to rent a few tents.
-If your guests are going to need an umbrella-wielding usher to help them get from their cars to your venue, make it happen.
+If your guests are going to need an umbrella-wielding usher to help them get from their cars to your wedding venue, make it happen.

 Use it to inspire your accessories